zang74/jellyfin_config_backup/README.md

 ```
 ## Warning

-I'm serious about avoiding a backup of the metadata directorym which is why it's off by default.
+I'm serious about avoiding a backup of the metadata directory.
+That's why it's off by default.
 On my own system, what is a 62MiB file easily balloons to almost 3GiB if I add metadata.
 If you're backing up even a couple of times a week, this can easily become a big problem, shrinking your filespace dramatically and repeatedly creating huge files of almost entirely the same data.